 During surgery, your surgeon will make an incision at the elbow to visualize the tendon.
-The area will be cleaned up and reattached.
+The area will be debrided and repaired.
 This procedure is usually performed under general anesthesia which means you will be asleep for the procedure.
 Your procedure will take approximately 2 hours- including recovery time.
 You will also be required to have a driver the day of surgery.